AdobeDocs/experience-manager-htl.en/help/using/use-api-java.md

 ## A Simple Example {#a-simple-example}

+This example illustrates the usage of the Use-API.

+>[!NOTE]
+>
-This example will illustrate the usage of the Use-API.
-This example is simplfied in order to simply illustrate its use.
-In a production environment it is recommended to use Sling models.
+>This example is simplfied in order to simply illustrate its use.
+In a production environment, it is recommended to use [Sling models.](https://sling.apache.org/documentation/bundles/models.html)

 We'll start with an HTL component, called `info`, that does not have a use-class.
 It consists of a single file, `/apps/my-example/components/info.html`